blockchain-unica/rosetta-smart-contracts/contracts/bet/ethereum/fe/README.md

 In the following sections, we will first break down the fundamental aspects of Fe.
 Afterwards, we will present a practical use case to further illustrate the language's features and demonstrate its application in SC development.

-# Writing contracts
+## Contracts

 Contracts are defined using the `contract` keyword, contain **variables** that persist between function calls, and **functions.**

-## Declaring a global variable
+### Global variables

-**Global variables** have to be declared right after the contract declaration,

-following this syntax:
+Global variables have to be declared right after the contract declaration, following this syntax:

 Syntax: `<name_variable>: <type>`